taatuut/t2c/README.md

 Install OpenAI library, GPT index and other required modules.
 Additional modules also depend on kind of content that will be used.

-Recently (May 2023) GPT index was renamed to LlamaIndex.
+Recently (April/May 2023) GPT index was replaced by LlamaIndex.
 Code is adjusted for that.
+Use `import GPTVectorStoreIndex` instead of `import GPTSimpleVectorIndex` with the correct (changed) properties.
 LlamaIndex allows the LLM to connect to the external data that is our knowledge base.

 ```
 python3 -m pip install --upgrade pip